xVoid879/CloudFinder25w21a/README.md

 - Uses alpha to make it more accurate
 - Improved rotation logic to make it cleaner, less buggy, and more efficient

+If you need help, you can dm on discord (xVoid879#7107) or join the Minecraft@home discord.